whiteboxdev/tutorial-defold/window_geometry/README.md

 This tutorial includes a demo project.
 Since this demo includes libraries, remember to select the Fetch Libraries menu item in the Defold editor before launching.

 All of the relevant code is located in the *demo/example/main.script* file.
-Moving and resizing the window changes window geometry.
-On application shutdown, window geometry data is saved to disk.
-On application startup, window geometry data is loaded and applied.
+On application shutdown, window geometry is saved to disk.
+On application startup, window geometry is loaded and applied.

 The following controls are available:

 * `key_f11` toggles fullscreen mode.
 * `key_esc` terminates the application.
-Use this to save window geometry data while in fullscreen mode.
+Use this to save window geometry while in fullscreen mode.